 WHY YOU SHOULD ALWAYS HIRE A LICENSED GENERAL CONTRACTOR

-What is my liability if I hire an unlicensed contractor?
+Am I liable if I hire an unlicensed contractor?

 Allowing work on your property by an unlicensed contractor could also nullify your homeowner’s insurance policy.
 If the contractor doesn’t have workers’ compensation insurance, you become the de facto employer.
-You’ll be responsible for any accidents on the property, or anyone else’s property, if the contractor is negligent.
+You’ll be responsible for any accidents on the property (or anyone else’s property) if the contractor is negligent.

 Named “Best Contractor Locator” by New York Magazine, Sweeten is a free service that matches homeowners and business owners with the best general contractors for their renovation, with personal support from start to project completion.